 9. Incentivize repeat guests

-Acquiring a new customer has a very high cost – in terms of time, energy and even money.
+Acquiring a new customer has a high cost – in terms of time, energy and marketing spend.

-Try to think about the daily effort that the management of your vacation rental house requires.
-All the time spent overseeing reservations and guest payments, the energy consumed organizing their stay and ensuring an unforgettable experience, in addition to the physical and economic efforts required to define a business plan or a marketing strategy to better promote your property online and offline.
+Think about the daily effort that the management of your vacation rental house requires.
+All the time spent overseeing reservations and guest payments, the energy it takes to organize their stay and ensure an unforgettable experience, in addition to the physical and economic efforts required to define a business plan or a marketing strategy to better promote your property online and offline.

-So, try to focus on this aspect, shifting the focus slightly from acquiring new customers to incentivizing repeat guests.
-It won’t take long before you start to see the first good results!
+So, focus on shifting the focus from acquiring new customers to incentivizing repeat guests.
+It won’t take long before you start to see results!